-This planning application includes the Subdivision and conversion of the Main House into 6no. residential units; demolition of the existing extension of the Main House and erection of a three storey 'stable block' building containing 29no. residential units; construction of a new dwellinghouse to the south-east (Orchard House); extension of Garden House to provide a new single storey dwelling; internal alterations to Cottage House to provide anew two storey dwelling; demolition of Conservatory building and replacement with a new two storey dwelling (Lake View House); and associated alterations to landscape, access and parking.
-The total Gross Internal Area for the refurbished main house is 1,260m2 and 3,180m2 for the new build Stable Block. is 21,400m2 and 13,451m2 for the South Building.
+This planning application includes the subdivision and conversion of the Main House into 6no. residential units; demolition of the existing extension of the Main House and erection of a three storey 'stable block' building containing 28no. residential units; construction of a new dwellinghouse to the south-east (Orchard House); extension of Garden House to provide a new single storey dwelling; internal alterations to Cottage House to provide a new two storey dwelling; demolition of Conservatory building and replacement with a new two storey dwelling (Lake View House); and associated alterations to landscape, access and parking.

+The total Gross Internal Area for the refurbished main house is 1,043 m and 2,964 m for the new build Stable Block.
 The other buildings on the site consist of a refurbished Cottage House to form a single dwelling, an extension to Garden House to provide a single dwelling, a new build Lake View House and a new build Orchard House.